Ok, In Part 3 and Part 4, now outlined two concepts:

 Based on all that, here are the input and output KPIs I use for rate of learning by machines.

-• Users and their engagement is important for many areas.
+- Users and their engagement is important for many areas.
 We definitely need this for relevance (what video I want to watch next).
 We also need this for human created content (like videos and such).

-• Knowledge maps are key.
+- Knowledge maps are key.
 They can be built internally or accessed and/or customized from larger models.

 For the y axis, we are looking for knowledge enhancement outputs:

-• We want to see improved knowledge or accuracy.
+- We want to see improved knowledge or accuracy.
 This is key for topics that are largely set knowledge, such as the law, science and mathematics.
 Accuracy is about getting you a correct and accurate answer.

-• In some cases, we want to see relevance and adaptability.
+- In some cases, we want to see relevance and adaptability.
 In other topics, the “right answer” can change over time.
 Such as the traffic patterns in a city day by day.
 That would be adaptability.
 Or what video I want to watch next (which would be relevance or preference).
 Or what answer by customer service puts me in a good emotional state (i.e., I was angry and now I’m not).
 This is about adapting knowledge and ranking preferences over time.
 It can also be about choosing the answer that is most relevant for someone.

-• Increasing efficiency.
+- Increasing efficiency.
 This is mostly decreasing cost and speed / latency.
 Cost is a big deal in these big models.

 Those are the outputs KPIs I look for.
 And that lets you chart out the shape of the learning curve.
+And if you can’t actually graph it, you want get a sense of the relationship between the two variables.
+You want to identify the mechanisms by which they change.

-Operational Flywheels Matter in the Short-Term
+Operational Flywheels Are Usually Short-Term Phenomenon

 Flywheels are a phenomenon within an operating model.
 So I call them operational flywheels.
 It’s when two or more operating activities improve each other reflexively.

-• Which then repeats the cycle.
+- Which then repeats the cycle.

 That is an operational flywheel that is often (mistakenly) called a data network effect.
 But we are talking about a phenomenon within an operating model.
 Not a network effect.
-In part 2, I talked about a machine learning flywheel in (You Need to Understand Generative AI Knowledge Flywheels).

 I generally look for operational flywheels to do one of four things:

-1. It improves the product or service.
-That’s the data “network effect” described.
-We are looking for a flywheel that results in a better product.
-Or rate of product improvement.
+- That’s the “data network effect” idea described.
+It’s a flywheel that results in a better product.
+Usually with an increased rate of product improvement.

-4. It creates a superior key assets or capability.
-That’s a more strategic sub-version of 3.
+- That’s a more strategic sub-version of 3.
 It’s great to have a flywheel in a strategic operating asset or capability.

 However…

 Just because you grow faster or have a superior product now, does not mean it will last.
 You might have had an operating flywheel that enabled you to create a French-English translator faster or cheaper than others.
 But eventually everyone will have that.
-Flywheels are usually an operating advantage in the short-term.
+Flywheels are usually an operating phenomenon in the short-term.

 For superior operating performance (or product improvement) in the long-term, you want to look at the shape of the learning curve.